-The Commit Size determines how many rows are updated (Batch Update) or inserted (Bulk Data) to the database before the transaction is committed.
-The defaultCommit Size is 10,000 and is represented as blank in the Masking Job GUI.
+The Commit Size determines how many rows are updated/inserted to the database before the transaction is committed.
+The defaultCommit Size is 10,000 and is represented as blank value in the Masking Job GUI.

-For DB2 the logfile size will determine how many updates/inserts can be held before a commit.
+The logfile size will determine how many updates/inserts can be held before a commit.

-Masking Job configuration - i.e.
+Masking Job configuration - for example

 No. of Streams, this value defines how many tables are masked at the same time.
-The value might affect how many updates/inserts held before a commit.
+With many streams the logfile can fill up quicker.

 Performance - i.e.

-Too frequent (low number) will degrade performance.
+Too frequent (lower number) will degrade performance.

 The best is to run a few Commit Size values and plot the run time to determine which value is optimal.

-Please consult your database administrator to determine the most suitable value for your site.
+For the Database Configuration, please consult your database administrator to determine the most suitable value for your site.